-At March 31, 2021, we had cash and cash equivalents of approximately \$89.5 million.
-Cash provided by operations of \$26.0 million for the three months ended March 31, 2021 principally reflects cash generated by our diagnostics segment due to the positive impact of COVID-19 testing volumes, which was partially offset by general and administrative expenses related to our corporate operations and research and development activities.
-Cash used in investing activities for the three months ended March 31, 2021 primarily reflects capital expenditures of \$9.2 million, which was partially offset by proceeds from the sale of equity securities of \$8.1 million.
-Cash used in financing activities of \$7.2 million primarily reflects net repayments on our lines of credit.
+At September 30, 2021, we had cash and cash equivalents of approximately \$148.6 million.
+Cash provided by operations of \$44.0 million for the nine months ended September 30, 2021 principally reflects cash generated by our diagnostics segment due to the positive impact of COVID-19 testing volumes, which was partially offset by general and administrative expenses related to our corporate operations and research and development activities.
+Cash provided by investing activities for the nine months ended September 30, 2021 primarily reflects \$66.0 million from the sale of property, plant and equipment, which was partially offset by capital expenditures of \$25.4 million.
+Cash used in financing activities of \$11.2 million primarily reflects net repayments on our lines of credit.
 We have historically not generated sustained positive cash flow sufficient to offset our operating and other expenses, and our primary sources of cash have been from the public and private placement of equity, the issuance of the 2033 Senior Notes, 2023 Convertible Notes and 2025 Notes and credit facilities available to us.
-However, as a result of the significant increase in testing volumes resulting from the COVID-19 pandemic, and if our routine clinical and genomic testing volumes continue to trend towards normalization with prior periods, we anticipate generating positive cash flow from operations.
+However, as a result of the significant increase in testing volumes resulting from the COVID-19 pandemic, we have generated positive cash flow from operations; however we are unable to predict how long the demand will continue for our COVID-19 related testing, or whether pricing and reimbursement policies for testing will sustain, and accordingly, the sustainability of our COVID-19 testing volumes is uncertain.
 We are unable to predict how long the demand will continue for our COVID-19 related testing, whether pricing and reimbursement policies for testing will sustain, or whether further restrictions will be placed on elective procedures or if stay at home orders will be reinstated and accordingly, the sustainability of the cash flow is uncertain.